 Note: Booking is required if you’re visiting on weekends (Fri – Sun).
 Alternatively, you can consider visiting on Mon – Thurs when a booking isn’t required!

-Note: The museum is closed and will reopen late 2020 so do keep this in your bookmarked locations for the time being!
+Note: The museum is closed and will reopen in May 2021 so do keep this in your bookmarked locations for the time being!

 Walk off the calories by exploring the nearby Changi Point Coastal Walk, a boardwalk which offers six different experiences – Creek Walk, Beach Walk, Sailing Point Walk, Cliff Walk, Kelong Walk and Sunset Walk – and beautiful views of Pulau Ubin!